bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 [renewed discussion][news317 exfil] of [anti-exfiltration signing protocols][topic exfiltration-resistant signing].

-The introduction of a new testnet also saw the introduction of a [new timewarp vulnerability][news316 timewarp].
+The introduction of a new testnet also saw the discovery of a [new timewarp vulnerability][news316 timewarp].
 Testnet4 included a fix for the original [time warp][topic time warp] vulnerability, but developer Zawy discovered in August a new exploit that could reduce difficulty by